 Metaphysically ... once the body finds a way to be free from working, it will follow its spiritual journey into healing, energy work, counseling that goes all the way back to childhood issues, then a final look at how their knee disorder is linked to their current lifestyle.

-Psychologically ... when the emotional body is depleted, or burned out, it causes destruction to the physical body.
+Psychologically ... people exercise to reduce anxiety and stress this in turn causes any problems.
 You know you're burned out when you body starts to break down.

 Metaphorically ... when one injures a leg or knee, it implies not wanting to take the next 'step' - to put their foot forward.